Planet-Dataset/frontend-assignment/README.md

 and implementation of new features that will be used in our price-management platform for eCommerce.

-New features usually involves implementing an interface to configure the user's preferences.
+New features usually involve implementing an interface to configure the user's preferences.
 However, we also implement extensions in the Shopify ecosystem; so you can expect to encounter Liquid source files, HTML and webcomponents in part of the development process.